List of operations conducted by Delta Force: Operation Kayla Mueller

 On 26–27 October 2019 U.S. Joint Special Operations Command's (JSOC) Delta Force conducted a raid into the Idlib province of Syria on the border with Turkey that resulted in the death of Ibrahim Awad Ibrahim Ali al-Badri al-Samarrai also known as Abu Bakr al-Baghdadi.
 The raid was launched based on a CIA Special Activities Center intelligence collection and close target reconnaissance effort that located the leader of ISIS.
 Launched after midnight local time, the eight helicopters carrying the teams along with support aircraft crossed hundreds of miles of airspace controlled by Iraq, Turkey and Russia.
-Upon arrival, efforts were made for Baghdadi to surrender, with those efforts unsuccessful U.S. forces responded by blowing a large hole into the side of the compound.
+Upon arrival, efforts were made to get Baghdadi to surrender.
+When those efforts were unsuccessful U.S. forces responded by blowing a large hole in the side of the compound.
 After entering, the compound was cleared, with people either surrendering or being shot and killed.
 The two hour raid culminated with Baghdadi fleeing from U.S. forces into a dead-end tunnel and detonating a suicide vest, killing himself along with two of his children.
-After Baghdadi detonated his vest, 2 Delta operators and 1 military working dog (Conan) were injured in the blast but sustained no life threatening injuries.
+When Baghdadi detonated his vest 2 Delta operators and 1 military working dog (Conan) were injured in the blast but sustained no life-threatening injuries.
 The operation was conducted during the withdrawal of U.S. forces northeast Syria, adding to its complexity.

 Killing of ISIS Leader al-Qurayshi

 On February 3, 2022, the leader of the Islamic State terrorist group, Abu Ibrahim al-Hashimi al-Qurayshi, whose real name is Amir Muhammad Said Abdel-Rahman al-Mawla, detonated a bomb when two dozen members of Delta Force surrounded his home in Atmeh, Syria, killing himself and 13 others living in the home.
-The two dozen operators were inserted via helicopter, and supported by Apache gunships, MQ-9 Reaper drones, and attack jets. al-Qurayshi replaced Abu Bakr al-Baghdadi as the leader of ISIS, following al-Baghdadi's suicide death when cornered by operators from Delta Force, not far from the site of al-Qurayshi's death.
+The two dozen operators were inserted via helicopter, and supported by Apache attack helicopters, MQ-9 Reaper drones, and attack jets. al-Qurayshi replaced Abu Bakr al-Baghdadi as the leader of ISIS, following al-Baghdadi's suicide death when cornered by operators from Delta Force under the command of Captain Johnny McDaniel not far from the site of al-Qurayshi's death.